nacholozano/responsive-tables/README.md

+# For some reason, it does not work out of codepen

 # responsive-tables [v0.2](https://github.com/nacholozano/responsive-tables/blob/master/CHANGELOG.md)

 A tiny and free dependency solution for responsive web design tables made with Vanilla JS and CSS.